 Are you trying to get pregnant and have noticed a change in your bleeding?
-Are you unsure if it’s an early sign of pregnancy or your period starting?
-Telling the difference between period and implantation blood just takes a bit of expertise!
+Are you trying to determine whether it’s an early sign of pregnancy or your period starting?

-Every hopeful mom is eager to see the first sign of a new life growing, so it’s hard not to panic when your body behaves unexpectedly.
-If you’re feeling stressed out about a spot of blood when you suspect you’re pregnant, learning a bit more about implantation bleeding may put your mind to rest.
+Every hopeful mom is eager to see the first sign of a new life growing, so it’s hard not to panic when our bodies behave unexpectedly.

 - Is Implantation Blood Normal During Pregnancy?

 - What is Implantation Bleeding?